exasol/virtual-schemas/doc/user-guide/faq.md

 * Lower the `DEBUG_LEVEL` to `INFO` or `WARNING`;
 * Disable remote logging;

-### Hoe can I fix low performance caused by slow randomness source?
+### How can I fix low performance caused by slow randomness source?

 **Solution**: Depending on which JDK version Exasol uses to execute Java user-defined functions, a blocking random-number source may be used by default.